ji-youn-kim/EHRNoteQA/README.md

 ## Citation
 ```
 @misc{kweon2024ehrnoteqa,
-      title={EHRNoteQA: A Patient-Specific Question Answering Benchmark for Evaluating Large Language Models in Clinical Settings},
+      title={EHRNoteQA: An LLM Benchmark for Real-World Clinical Practice Using Discharge Summaries},
-      author={Sunjun Kweon and Jiyoun Kim and Heeyoung Kwak and Dongchul Cha and Hangyul Yoon and Kwanghyun Kim and Seunghyun Won and Edward Choi},
+      author={Sunjun Kweon and Jiyoun Kim and Heeyoung Kwak and Dongchul Cha and Hangyul Yoon and Kwanghyun Kim and Jeewon Yang and Seunghyun Won and Edward Choi},
       year={2024},
       eprint={2402.16040},
       archivePrefix={arXiv},
-      primaryClass={cs.CL}
+      primaryClass={id='cs.CL' full_name='Computation and Language' is_active=True alt_name='cmp-lg' in_archive='cs' is_general=False description='Covers natural language processing.
+Roughly includes material in ACM Subject Class I.2.7.
+Note that work on artificial languages (programming languages, logics, formal systems) that does not explicitly address natural-language issues broadly construed (natural-language processing, computational linguistics, speech, text retrieval, etc.) is not appropriate for this area.'}
 }
 ```